 Another 9% to 20% of Americans have dental fear or anxiety, according to.
 This also prevents a lot of people from being able to receive the care they need.

-Despite these obstacles, there are tremendous benefits to receiving preventive dental care.
+Despite these obstacles, there are tremendous benefits in receiving preventive dental care.

 Here’s all that can happen during a teeth cleaning appointment: